nicocadart/ardrone_carrier/README.md

 - new behavior : when receiving a new NavigationGoal msg, if quaternion is null, ignore rotation and simply fly to given position.
 - bug to fix : convert new NavigationGoal into right frame
 - test node on drone
-- Rename variables and functions to snake_case (CamelCase only for classes)

 ### flight_manager_node